John Cale

 Tony Conrad

-The original tape of this recording was supposedly copied by Arnold Dreyblatt, who was an assistant of La Monte Young, and that copy had been gathering dust for decades before it ended up with the record label, which might explain the below-par sound quality and other issues.
-La Monte Young disowned the release and there was talk about legal action.
-On July 10, 2000 he posted a statement on his website to that effect:
+The original tape of this recording was copied in 1976 by Arnold Dreyblatt, who was an assistant of La Monte Young, and that copy had been gathering dust for decades before it ended up with the record label, which might explain the below-par sound quality and other issues.
+Dreyblatt shed some light on it in a letter that was published in the September issue of English music monthly The Wire:

 "The Table of The Elements (ToE) CD 74, "day of Niagara" April 25, 1965, is an unauthorized release of my music from my ongoing composition, The Tortoise, His Dreams and Journeys (1964-present).